zalacer/projects-tn/README.md

 ##projects-tn

-**Algorithms4edCh1** contains solutions to the 179 exercises in chapter 1 of Algorithms 4ed by Sedgewick and Wayne.
+**Algorithms4edCh1+Ch2** contains solutions to the 343 exercises in chapters 1 and 2 of Algorithms 4ed by Sedgewick and Wayne.

 **QueueWithSevenStacks** is a stack based queue implementation with a constant worst case number of stack operations per queue operation.